Wellesley College's Quantitative Reasoning Program has created a number of resources to help individuals improve their QR skills.

 Preparing Students for the Business of the Real (and Highly Quantitative) World, by Corrine Taylor, Wellesley College

-For those with weaker math skills, a text to review before taking the QR Assessment:
+For those interested, a text to review before taking the QR Assessment:

 The Math Workshop: Algebra, by Deborah Hughes-Hallet.
 W.W.
 Norton, 1980.